 Situational Analysis: Gender, Sexuality, and Human Rights in South Korea (2025) South Korea has seen has a notable progress in gender and human rights over the past two decades.
 Yet, in recent years, political polarization, anti-gender backlash, and stalled legislative efforts have complicated the landscape, leading to a fragmented and contested approach to equality and inclusion. 由 Philip Kim

 South Korea 101: Implications of the 2025 Presidential Elections On December 3rd, 2024, former South Korean president Yoon Suk-yeol declared martial law on the basis to protect national stability from “antistate actors.”
 This was quickly overturned by the National Assembly and eleven days later the National Assembly voted to impeach Yoon.
-After months of investigation, the Constitutional Court unanimously voted to accept the impeachment of Yoon, triggering the snap elections to be held on June 5, 2025.
 The Heinrich Boll Foundation discussed the significance and implications of the South Korean elections. 由 Ha Eun Yoon